 Split Rock Review is an online literary magazine founded in the Northwoods of Minnesota in 2012 by Crystal S. Gibbins.
 Its name is inspired from the historic landmark, Split Rock Lighthouse, located on Lake Superior’s north shore.

 While we are proud of our Northwoods roots, SRR provides a venue for writers and artists of any background, in any stage of their careers, to showcase their best work.
-We seek poetry, creative non-fiction, fiction, graphic literature, and comics that explore place and the natural environment, though we welcome any work that finds new meaning in the familiar and inspiration from the stuff of everyday life.
+We aim to publish innovative poetry, creative non-fiction, fiction, graphic literature, and comics that explore place and the natural environment.

 We accept submissions on a rolling basis and publish biannually.
 Please visit our SUBMISSION GUIDELINES for more information on sending us your work.